sanjitchak/htmlformwithphp/README.md

 # Form Submission with Webhook and Redirect

-This project implements a simple, customizable HTML form with frontend validations, UTM tracking, and webhook integration.
+This project implements a simple, customizable HTML form with frontend validations, UTM tracking, FBCLID and webhook integration.
 It allows seamless submission of user data to a specified webhook URL, followed by a redirect to a "Thank You" page.

 ## Features